wkeeling/selenium-wire/README.rst

     Note that even if a request is out of scope and not captured, it will still travel through Selenium Wire.

 ``seleniumwire_options.disable_capture``
-    Use this option to switch off request capture and interception.
+    Use this option to switch off request interception and capture.
 Requests will still pass through Selenium Wire and through any upstream proxy you have configured, but they won't be decrypted and nothing will be stored.
 Useful for boosting performance if all you want is the upstream proxy functionality.

     .. code:: python